ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 ### Configuring Session Tickets

-Like Apache, Nginx allows to specify a session ticket file using the [ssl_session_ticket_key directive](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_session_ticket_key), and again you are probably better off by not specifying one and letting the service generate a random key on startup.
+Nginx allows to specify a session ticket file using the [ssl_session_ticket_key directive](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_session_ticket_key), and again you are probably better off by not specifying one and letting the service generate a random key on startup.
 The session ticket key will never be